This section doesn’t currently include any content. Add content to this section using the sidebar.

 Electronic Compasses – which one is right for you?

 When the ILCA Rule 22 change came into effect in 2018 allowing the use of electronic compasses, the Raymarine MicroCompass (more commonly known as the ‘TackTick’) quickly became the default choice amongst most of the top sailors – driven in part by the fact that when the rule change came into effect it was, alongside the Nautalytics simple compass, the only choice.
 Around a year later the Velocitek PRISM was released – a state of the art compass .
-All three of these compasses are ILCA Rule 22 approved.
+Now (8th October 2024) a new compass - the SailTeck - has just been added to the list of ILCA Class legal compasses.

 So, what are the factors that need to be considered in deciding which electronic compass is right for you?

-The TackTick is the only one of the three ILCA approved electronic compasses to offer a tactical mode, and the tacking angle can be adjusted on the water to get the same numbers on each tack.
+The TackTick and now the SailTeck are the only two compasses ILCA approved electronic compasses to offer a tactical mode, and the tacking angle can be adjusted on the water to get the same numbers on each tack.
 However, it still assumes a constant angle from one tack to the other, so if there is skew from one tack to the other the numbers displayed won’t reflect the true wind direction.
-In tactical mode the sensitivity can be adjusted to 1, 2, 5 or 10 degrees, with most sailors choosing 5 degrees to avoid being distracted by minor shifts.
+In tactical mode the sensitivity can be adjusted, with most sailors choosing 5 degrees to avoid being distracted by minor shifts.

 Some top sailors use the TackTick in tactical mode and others in heading mode.
 However, I believe that the complexity of using tactical mode simply and effectively, especially when electronic compasses offer greater useable accuracy, has resulted in more sailors moving from tactical mode to heading mode.

 Heading mode displays the bearing that the boat is travelling on, so the numbers on one tack are very different from the other and as a result there are two ranges of numbers to remember (or write on the boom)!
-All three compasses offer heading mode.
-One potential downside of heading mode on all three compasses is that they display 1 degree heading changes which means that in reality the display is changing a lot.
+All four compasses offer heading mode.
+One potential downside of heading mode on the TackTick, PRISM and Nautalytics compasses is that they display 1 degree heading changes which means that in reality the display is changing a lot.
 You need to make sure that you are not looking at the compass too much!
-The PRISM compass does have an adjustable damping rate to help this aspect – the greater the damping value the smoother the heading change will be, as it slows down the response to a change in heading.
+The PRISM compass does have an adjustable damping rate to help this aspect – the greater the damping value the smoother the heading change will be, as it slows down the response to a change in heading - this is especially important in large waves.
+The SailTeck compass is unique in that you can adjust the step size from 1 to 5 degrees to avoid being distracted by minor shifts.

 TIMER – The rule change also allowed the use of a countdown timer to be integrated with the compass.
-This is a feature that is included in the TackTick and Nautalytics compass.
-The timer on the Nautalytics is simple to use, with a sync function that syncs down to the next minute like most sailing watches.
+This is a feature that is included in the TackTick, Nautalytics and SailTeck compasses.
+The timer on the Nautalytics and SailTeck is simple to use, with a sync function that syncs down to the next minute like most sailing watches.
 However you may find using the timer mode on the TackTick confusing as the sync function works differently (it syncs to the nearest minute, so it may sync up rather than down).
 Some people use the timer functions on these two compasses but when the timer is running you can’t see heading information unless you manually change modes.
 When the timer reaches zero the TackTick compass reverts to the tactical or heading mode that you were in.
 The Nautalytics reverts to its heading mode.
+The SailTeck is the best if you want an integrated timer function.
+It has a two line display, so that you can see the compass function on the top line of the display, and the countdown on the lower line.

 DISPLAY – The size and readability of the display is another important factor.
 The relatively small display on the TackTick probably reflects the age of the design.
 The viewing angle is also quite small meaning that if you are either sitting in the cockpit in very light airs and looking down, or doing a head to wind and looking straight at the compass from the middle of the cockpit, you will find it difficult to read.
 The display on the PRISM is both larger and has a far better viewing angle and a non-reflective coating.
+The display size on the SailTeck is also larger and similar in size to the PRISM.
 The single very large display on the Nautalytics is probably the clearest, but it is a large compass in comparison with the lower profile, sleeker TackTick and PRISM.

 If you sail using polarised sunglasses the display on the TackTick is like a lot of LCD’s, unreadable.
-Only the PRISM and Nautalytics are compatible with polarised glasses.
+Only the PRISM, SailTeck and Nautalytics are compatible with polarised glasses.

 MOUNTING – From a mounting perspective, for the popular TackTick there are a number of mountings available from third party manufacturers such as CarbonParts.
+The SailTeck compass will also fit the CarbonParts EC2 mounting.
 For the PRISM mountings are available from CarbonParts and Velocitek.
 For the Nautalytics the manufacturer offers a mounting.
 Most sailors choose to mount the compass as far forward as possible without fouling the vang fitting or deck blocks, with the control lines running through the mounting so that if it does become dislodged during sailing the compass stays on the boat!
 If you want to mount it in front of the mast, attach a security line or, if you run your centreboard elastic to the bow eye, pass that through the mount.
 Most mounts attach using 3M DualLock – best described as a sort of industrial strength Velcro – it really works.

-So how do you choose between these three electronic compasses?
+So how do you choose between these electronic compasses?

-• If you want tactical mode the answer is the TackTick as it is the only one to offer that mode of operation.
+• If you want tactical mode the answer is the new SailTeck compass or the older TackTick as it is the only one to offer that mode of operation.

-• If you want to use an inbuilt countdown timer, the choice is between the TackTick and the Nautalytics.
+• If you want to use an inbuilt countdown timer, the choice is between the new SailTeck, or older TackTick and Nautalytics compasses.
+The advantage of the SailTeck is the dual line display.

 •